 The secret to a good Lechon paksiw lies on the Lechon sauce used.
 Since the sauce is one of the main sources of the dish’s flavor, having a good one will surely increase your success rate.
 If in case you want to make your own Lechon sauce from scratch, you could consider giving our Lechon Sauce Recipe a try.

 Give this Lechon Paksiw recipe a try and let us know what you think.

 - 4 lbs. leftover Lechon or Lechon kawali

-- 3 cups Lechon sauce (follow the link for our homemade authentic Lechon sauce recipe)
+- 3 cups Lechon sauce (here is the link to our homemade authentic Lechon sauce recipe)

 - 2 cups beef stock